happyharis/auth_screens_challenge/README.md

 ## The challenge

-Your challenge is to create a social media profile mobile screen and get it looking as close to the design as possible.
+Your challenge is to create authentication screens (login and signup) and get it looking as close to the design as possible.

 ## Getting Started